Detecting discrete processes with the Epps effect: Introduction

-The paper proceeds as follows: \Cref{sec:Epps} demonstrates how the Epps effect arises from asynchrony.
-We introduce three methods to compensate for this effect. \Cref{sec:hawkes} we introduce the Hawkes process and its properties. \Cref{sec:experiments} compares the various corrections for asynchrony under different underlying representations. \Cref{sec:key} demonstrates how we can use the residual Epps effect to discriminate the underlying process. \Cref{sec:emp} we discriminate the underlying representation on TAQ data from the Johannesburg Stock Exchange (JSE). \Cref{sec:conclusion} we end with some closing remarks.
+The paper proceeds as follows.
+Section~\ref{sec:Epps} demonstrates how the Epps effect arises from asynchrony.
+We introduce three methods to compensate for this effect.
+Section~\ref{sec:experiments} compares the various corrections for asynchrony under different underlying representations.
+Section~\ref{sec:key} demonstrates how we can use the residual Epps effect to discriminate the underlying process.
+Section~\ref{sec:NoiseEst} briefly provides some alternative estimation methods and discusses their strengths and weaknesses.
+Section~\ref{sec:noise} discusses the limitations of our discrimination and the importance of finding the correct representation.
+Section~\ref{sec:emp} we discriminate the underlying representation on trade and quote data from the Johannesburg Stock Exchange (JSE).
+Finally, we end with some closing remarks in Section~\ref{sec:conclusion}.